We’re delighted to hear that you’re interested in giving a new, loving home to one of our cats or kittens!

 Once you’ve chosen your kitty, you can collect them after 24 hours, and take them home!

 It’s an expensive business getting a cat ready for adoption as we neuter, vaccinate (against cat flu, feline infectious enteritis and feline leukaemia virus), microchip, worm, de-flea and vet check every cat that we rehome.
-Currently, our standard adoption fee is £60.
 To help cover our costs, we ask adopters for a fee when rehoming a cat.
+Currently, our standard adoption fee is £70.
 If you feel able to make a donation on top of the fee, that would, of course, be gratefully received.
 Step 5: Advice and support

 If you have any queries after taking your cat home, please don’t hesitate to give us a call.
 Other points to note